Gol Linhas Aereas Inteligentes S.A. (GOL): Skating on Thin Ice? We Know the Answer

 Deutsche Bank gave a rating of “Buy” to GOL, setting the target price at $10 in the report published on March 05th of the current year.

-During the last 5 trading sessions, GOL rose by +2.41%, which changed the moving average for the period of 200-days by +21.43% in comparison to the 20-day moving average, which settled at $8.49.
-In addition, Gol Linhas Aereas Inteligentes S.A. saw -13.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOL fell by -2.72%, which changed the moving average for the period of 200-days by +14.20% in comparison to the 20-day moving average, which settled at $8.39.
+In addition, Gol Linhas Aereas Inteligentes S.A. saw -19.76% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GOL